joeornstein/promptr/README.md

 ## Installation

-You can install the release version of
+You can install the release version of `promptr` from CRAN with:

 ``` r
 install.packages('promptr')
 ```

-You can install the development version of `promptr` from [GitHub](https://github.com/) with:
+Or you can install the latest development version from [GitHub](https://github.com/) with:

 ``` r